SpeederSpeederSpeder/revanced-extended/README.md

 # ReVanced eXtended

-If you are looking for a way to enjoy YouTube to the fullest, you might want to try this build.
-Unlike [ReVanced](https://github.com/abakNacchan/revanced-magisk-module/releases), which uses a fixed version of YouTube, this build always updates to the latest version available, as long as it works with the essential features like SponsorBlock.
-This means you can always have the best YouTube experience possible, but sometimes you might have to wait a bit longer for the update.
-This build is for those who value freshness and quality over stability.
+For the ultimate YouTube experience, consider this build that always stays updated with the latest version, ensuring compatibility with key features like SponsorBlock™.
+It's designed for those who prioritize having the newest updates and a speedy performance, offering the freshest and highest quality experience over a more stable at [slower pace](https://github.com/AbakNacchan/revanced-magisk-module) version.

 [![CI](https://github.com/AbakNacchan/revanced-extended/actions/workflows/ci.yml/badge.svg?event=schedule)](https://github.com/AbakNacchan/revanced-extended/actions/workflows/ci.yml)